Toilet tank repair

 Toilet Flush Valve Repair

-Don’t start with: Do not start by replacing the whole toilet or buying a random universal kit.
-Confirm whether the problem is the flapper, flush valve seat, overflow tube, tank gasket, tank bolts, or fill valve first.
+Don’t start with: Do not start by replacing the whole toilet or grabbing the first universal kit on the shelf.
+Look at the flapper, valve seat, overflow tube, tank gasket, tank bolts, and fill valve first.

-Toilet runs or refills by itself?Start at the flapper, flush valve seat, and water level before touching tank bolts.
+Toilet runs or refills by itself?Look at the flapper, valve seat, and water level before you take the tank apart.

-Weak flush or short flush?Check chain slack, flapper lift, and tank water level before replacing the valve body.
+Weak flush or short flush?Check the chain, flapper lift, and tank water level before replacing the valve body.

 Last reviewed: 2026-05-22